confluentinc/cp-ansible/docs/MOLECULE_SCENARIOS.md

 #### Scenario kerberos-rhel test's the following:

-Installation of Confluent Platform on centos7.
+Installation of Confluent Platform on Oracle Linux 9.

 Kerberos enabled with custom client config path